For us, we can’t function without the use of mobility aids.

 Both of us have illnesses that require time for our bodies to wake up.
 If it didn’t hurt it would be funny watching both of us seeing which joints work and which don’t.

-Although we don’t have a permanent one, a bed rail is a good addition to help you get out of bed in the morning.
+Although we don’t have a permanent one, a bed rail is an excellent addition to help you get out of bed in the morning.

 I love these because they are the most flexible pillow you’ll ever own.
-Whether it’s to support you sitting up in bed or to rest a weary arm or leg on, the V Pillow is a great solution to a common sleeping problem.
+Whether it’s to support you sitting up in bed or to rest a weary arm or leg on, the V Pillow is an excellent solution to a common sleeping problem.

-A rise and recliner chair is definitely our next big purchase.
-Every time we stay in an accessible cottage Bridget and I squabble over who gets the chair and having one at home would be a great addition to make your home more accessible.
+A rise and recliner chair is our next big purchase.
+Every time we stay in an accessible cottage, Bridget and I squabble over who gets the chair and having one at home would be a great addition to make your home more accessible.

 A simple yet effective solution to sitting comfortably.
-These u shaped neck cushions are ideal at home, in the car or when you travel.
+These u shaped neck cushions are ideal for home, in the car or when you travel.

-We actually moved house to have a stairlift.
-Our previous property wasn’t suitable and at one point, Bridget was stuck upstairs for 8 weeks.
-Not only does a stairlift take away the effort of climbing stairs, it helps keep you independent.
+We moved house to have a stairlift.
+Our previous property wasn’t suitable, and at one point, Bridget was stuck upstairs for eight weeks.
+A stairlift takes away the effort of climbing stairs, but it also helps keep you independent.

 Easy Access Shower

-Whenever we travel, an accessible bathroom is a deal breaker.
-And within the bathroom, an easy access shower is the single most important feature.
+Whenever we travel, an accessible bathroom is a deal-breaker.
+And within the bathroom, an easy access shower is the most critical feature.

 Fortunately, we have a wet room at home and whilst it’s usable, it’s dingy and out of date.
-Looking at the Age UK accessible shower range certainly, fills me with shower envy if there is such a thing?
+The Age UK accessible shower range indeed fills me with shower envy.
+If there is such a thing?

 As you can see, there are many options to help make your home more accessible.
-Age UK is the UK’s biggest charity dedicated to helping people make the most of later life and all products and services supplied through Age UK Mobility come with that piece of mind.
+Age UK is the UK’s biggest charity dedicated to assisting people in making the most of later life, all mobility aids and services supplied through Age UK Mobility come with that piece of mind.